tachyons/handbooks_for_leads/pehia-tips-on-writing- a-blog.md

 ### 2. Sharing an experience.

 Wow!
 Awesome.
 Leading by model is one of best ways of leadership.
 Pour out your heart.
 Ask a friend to read it after you write.
 Are they inspired by you?
 If yes, go to point 5.
-Else, tweak it a bit.
+Else, tweak it a bit. <br>

+Don't forget to add the tag Diary for it to be featured in our Diary Section.

 ### 3. Writing a report.

 Reports are for evalution purposes.
 To show the world, how we are doing.It's best if you can make it as visual as it can be.
 Use pie charts and graphs.
-Make it easier to read the stats.
+Make it easier to read the stats.<br>

+Don't forget to add the tag PEHIA REPORT for it to be featured in our Report Section.

 ### 4. If you are writing a tutorial or SEO content, first ensure that it is needed.
-As in, people are looking for the tutorial.Few tips that might come in handy are
+As in, people are looking for the tutorial.

+Don't forget to add the tag Tutorial for it to be featured in our Tutorial Section.Few tips that might come in handy are

 *  If you are not sure if it is relavant you can either ask for a help to content managers or your mentors or use a keyword finder like [kwfinder](https://app.kwfinder.com/)<br>